Weighted Blankets: What Are The Pros and Cons?

 Many people tend to be hot sleepers, which means they quickly feel too warm or uncomfortably hot when sleeping under a weighted blanket.
 While conventional heavy blankets aren’t breathable, our innovative design maximizes airflow and can keep even hot sleepers comfortably cool.

 If you’re a hot sleeper, try to look for a cooling weighted blanket with a natural fiber cover that can prevent you from overheating.
+Depending on your temperature preferences, you might also prefer to layer your weighted blanket with a sheet, muslin throw blanket, or quilt.

 Weighted Blankets Aren’t Sustainably Made